partizand/gnucashreport/readme.rst

 Install
 -------

-If you not programmer and want get reports:
+If you are not programmer and you want to get reports:

 #.
-Install `Python <https://www.python.org/downloads/>`_ version 3 (version 2 must worked, but I don't check)
+Install `Python <https://www.python.org/downloads/>`_ version 3 (version 2 should work, but I have not tested)

 #.
 Install Pandas, by typing [#]_ ::